Key takeaways

 Exercise regularly

-It’s generally recommended that most adults aim to do the following each week:
+It’s generally recommended that most adults aim to get the following each week:

 At least 150 minutes of moderate-intensity aerobic activity